npfernandes/ensemblify/README.md

   </summary>

-Bayesian indirect Fourier transformation (BIFT) of small-angle experimental data allows for an estimation of parameters that describe the data [[7]](#ref7).
+Bayesian indirect Fourier transformation (BIFT) of small-angle experimental data allows for an estimation of parameters that describe the data<sup>[[7]](#ref7)</sup>.
 Larsen *et al.* show in [[8]](#ref8) that BIFT can identify whether the experimental error in small-angle scattering data is over or underestimated.
 Here we use their implementation of this method to make this determination and scale the error values accordingly.

 To compile the provided BIFT source code, you can follow these commands: